Alcohol and Other Drugs

-The Health Unit works closely with representatives of the Windsor-Essex Community Drug Strategy (WECCDS) to prevent the problematic use of substances, reduce the harms related to using substances, and promote awareness about treatment options related to problematic use of substances through:
+The Windsor Essex County Health Unit (WECHU) works closely with community agencies and other healthcare professionals to prevent the problematic use of alcohol and other drugs, reduce associated harms, and promote awareness about treatment options related to problematic use.

 For more information: